ISSINFO.NET

 The map updates four times per second (4Hz) giving you smooth, real-time tracking.
 You can click "Follow ISS" to keep the station centered on screen, and adjust your zoom level while following to see more or less of the surrounding area.

-How accurate is the live ISS map?
+How accurate is the live map?

 Why might I not see the ISS even during a pass?